Set up Confluence Cloud

 When to use this method

-When you want to move from an existing Confluence Cloud site to another Confluence Cloud site.
+• When you want to move from an existing Confluence Cloud instance to a Confluence Cloud instance on another site.

 Before you begin

-This process will replaces all content and users from your Confluence Cloud site, including:
+This process will replace all content and users from your Confluence Cloud instance, including:

-The content of all spaces exported from the other site.
+• The content of all spaces exported from the other instance.

-The users exported from the other site, including all administrators and non-administrators.
+• The users exported from the other instance, including all administrators and non-administrators.

-The groups, and user memberships of those groups, exported from the other site.
+• The groups, and user memberships of those groups, exported from the other instance.

-On this page, we will use the term 'source Confluence site' or 'source site' to mean the Confluence Cloud site you are copying the information from.
-The 'destination site' is the Confluence Cloud instance you are copying the information to.
+On this page, we will use the term 'source Confluence site' or 'source site' to mean the cloud site you are copying the information from.
+The 'destination site' is the Cloud instance you are copying the information to.

-Step 1: Back up your destination Confluence Cloud site
+Step 1: Back up your destination cloud site

 The import will remove all data on your destination site, including content, users, and groups.
 We strongly recommend you make a backup copy of the destination site and save the backup file on your local file system.
-To export the contents of your source Confluence Cloud site, follow the steps described in Create a site backup.
+To export the contents of your source cloud site, follow the steps described in Export a data backup file of your instance.

 Before you back up your site, make sure all user accounts have a unique email address associated with them.
 If this isn't done, the import will fail.
 If you started an import and noticed that it imported all the data, and then failed, this may be the cause.

-To export the contents of your source Confluence Cloud site, follow the steps described in Create a site backup.
+To export the contents of Confluence Cloud from your source site, follow the steps described in Export a data backup file of your instance.

 Step 3: Check the size limits